Steel belt: Transportation

 Steel belts may be used to move the finished product or raw material or in parcel sorting systems, transporting of bottles, bulk loads, bricks, machinery parts and the like.
 Straight tracking, high abrasion resistance, and dynamic fatigue strength are crucial when transporting bulky material or unit load.
 Extremely high operating speeds cause a high number of load cycles and create severe operating conditions.
 Steel belts can be made to suit these extreme requirements.

 Wood processing

 Steel belts play an essential role in modern, continuous production processes for wood-based panels (WBP) such as particle boards, OSB- and MDF boards, where they serve as heat and pressure transfer media at the same time.
 As the steel belt surface has a direct influence on the final panel surface quality, this application imposes high demands on steel belts regarding thickness uniformity and surface finish.

-Advantages and disadvantages

-Cost

-Compared to other materials like a plastic belt, the steel belt is more expensive.
-However, the steel belt production price per linear foot is lower compared to a plastic belt.
-Furthermore, the steel belt has a low cost of process compared to the plastic belt, and is not derived from petroleum products.

-Durability

-Steel belts can withstand sustained exposure to extreme temperatures and vacuum.
-Many are engineered to withstand stresses such as bending, heating, and cooling.
-A variety of alloys may be used, each with its own resistance to chemicals, humidity, and corrosion.
-Engineers generally select a belt material based on physical properties, availability, and cost.

-Maintenance

-Usually, the steel belt's maintenance on steel belt conveyor system.
-The steel belt conveyor system including the resolving of belt tracking problems and changing of spares and consumables.

-Ease of repair

-Normally, a steel belt will deform over time.
-The steel belt's curvature can be flattened by various methods.
-The most familiar solution for the steel belt's cross curvature is shot peening, which can offer a quick, onsite, cost-effective method of flattening out deformed steel belts without interrupting production.